 Entering Multiple Donations for One Date

 This window can be used both to enter new donations, and to edit existing donations.
-(This was a change in version 3.05 - previously it could only enter new donations.)
 All existing donations for the selected date can optionally be displayed, along with spaces to enter new donations for all of the other donors.
 The only existing donations that are not displayed are ones that have already been included in a charitable receipt, because they can't be edited anyways.

 Specifying Options

-When you select File à One Date Batch Entry or click the Batch Entry button, the first thing that appears is the following dialog:
+When you select File ⇒ One Date Batch Entry or click the Batch Entry button, the first thing that appears is some version of the following options dialog:

 OneDateEntryOptions